 “I’ve missed more than 9,000 shots in my career.
 I’ve lost almost 300 games.
 26 times, I’ve been trusted to take the game winning shot and missed.
 I’ve failed over and over and over again in my life.
 And that is why I succeed.”— Michael Jordan

-How did I go from an always side-hustling administrative assistant, to commercial real estate agent, to real estate bookkeeper to digital marketer?
+How did I go from an always side-hustling administrative assistant, to commercial real estate agent, to real estate bookkeeper to virtual digital marketer?
 Well, it’s kind of a long story.
 A lot of that story is found in a post I wrote, last year, about my BOSI Entrepreneurial DNA profile.
 But the short of it is–I’m just a late bloomer to discovering what I’m good at and what I should be focusing on to earn a living.

 A Bit of Back Story